CharithaDhananjaya/CountrynCurrency/README.md

 ### Decisions Taken

-- Use Apollo Server and Client makes strucure the code with the limited use of different libraries and dependencies, this helps a lot to thik forward and desing uniquly and also they are typed.
+- Use Apollo Server and Client makes strucure the code, this reduced the use of different type libraries and dependencies, this helps a lot to thik forward and code readability.
+- Using the Apollo Client's state management for the app.
+- Utilize the Apollo server and client cache provided accordingly.
 - shadcn UI components are customisable REACT components, those are utilized as requred for the project.

 ### OSS Libraries